 - 2.17.
-There is some confusion here whether the new development is being built to address previous infrastructure issues and the extent to which this will address and accommodate new development.
-Is the proposed growth reliant on new infrastructure, or being proposed as a mechanism to deliver new infrastructure to address existing deficiencies? - 2.18.
-We note that policy DS3 indicates that 'Land at Cross Green' is put forward and is anticipated to deliver a large scale housing development of 1200 dwellings.
-Within Policy DS3, it is stated that 'the Council will continue to work with partners to seek opportunities to deliver' this site.
-However, this seems very vague and given the time that has elapsed since housing delivery strategy Option G was chosen, we would have expected more progress to have been made on this. - 2.19.
-In relation to policy DS4 we have a minor observation in relation to this policy is why it is included when it applies to a time period outside of the scope of the plan.
+There is some confusion here as to whether the new development is being built to address previous infrastructure issues and the extent to which this will address and accommodate new development.
+Is the proposed growth reliant on new infrastructure, or being proposed as a mechanism to deliver new infrastructure to address existing deficiencies?
+We are concerned that existing sustainable settlements are not receiving allocations and growth is instead being focussed on large allocations in seemingly rather less sustainable locations that will be reliant on largescale infrastructure delivery to make them sustainable. - 2.18.
+The third paragraph states that the priority is "to ensure that growth is distributed to the district's most sustainable locations, avoiding a disproportionate level of growth in the district's less sustainable settlements".
+But if this is the case, this would not appear to relate well to the proposals to allocate large Urban Extensions which are so large, they will require their own infrastructure.
+This appears to be generic and does not relate well to Wombourne, a highly sustainable location which is currently subject to only limited growth.
+This is one of the most unaffordable areas of the Borough and proportionate growth and the attendant improvement in housing choice appears not to have been factored into the decision-taking here. - 2.19.
+We note that policy DS3 indicates that 'Land at Cross Green' is put forward and is anticipated to deliver a large-scale housing development of 1200 dwellings.
+Within Policy DS3, it is stated that 'the Council will continue to work with partners to seek opportunities to deliver' this, however provides little explanation to how the site will be delivered, and therefore we do not consider there to be sufficient certainty regarding the deliverability of these proposals.

+Policy DS4 - Longer Term Growth Aspirations for a New Settlement

+We query why this policy is included in the draft Plan when it applies to a time period outside of the scope of the plan.
 Why not extend the plan period instead?